List of subsea tunnels in Norway

-The Eiksund Tunnel is the world's deepest, reaching 292 m below mean sea level.
+The Ryfylke Tunnel is the world's deepest, reaching 292 m below mean sea level.
 Norway's first subsea tunnel was the Vardø Tunnel, which opened in 1982.
 Most of the tunnels are built as fixed links, allowing ferry services to be abandoned.
-In 2010, the first three tunnel in cities, the Bjørvika Tunnel, the Skansen Tunnel and the Knappe Tunnel, were opened, all of which were built as motorways to bypass the city center.
+In 2010, the first three tunnels in cities, the Bjørvika Tunnel, the Skansen Tunnel and the Knappe Tunnel, were opened, all of which were built as motorways to bypass the city center.
 Suspended tunnels have been proposed, which could be installed in places too deep for conventional tunnels, such as the Sognefjord.

 Current

-The following lists all subsea tunnels in use as of 2011.
+The following lists all subsea tunnels in use as of 2019.
 It includes the name, length in meters and feet, depth below mean sea level in meters and feet, the year the tunnel was taken into use with ordinary traffic (which may differ from the year it was officially opened), the road the tunnel carries, the county or counties the tunnel is in, and the municipalities, including any the tunnel passes through.
 Roads starting with E indicates a European route, while FV indicates a county road without signposted road number; only numbers indicates roadside-numbered county roads which are former national roads.